liu1084/generator-sugar/README.md

 When you want to use `sass` to make your web application layout & style, you must install ruby firstly.

 ### Step
-1. install ruby & make gem in your PATH;
+1. install ruby & make gem in your PATH

 #### linux OS

 ```shell
 export RUBY_HOME=/usr/local/ruby2
 export PATH=$PATH:$RUBY_HOME/bin